quorumcontrol/tupelo-docs/tutorials/notebook.md

 ...
 ```

-To build the addNote function we start by grabbing our identifiers and
+To build the actual addNote function, we start by grabbing our identifiers and
 whatever notes already exist.
 Because ChainTrees are so flexible, this data can be of
 nearly any type.
-We will store our notes in an array of strings at 'notebook/notes'.
+We will storing our notes in an array of strings at 'notebook/notes'.

 ``` javascript
 async function addNote(note) {